editorandcriticism/editorandcriticism.github.io/reading.md

+---
+title: Bookshelf
+---

 # I. Remember.
 Reading.

 ## Reading Now

-Books that I am reading, rereading, or thinking about now --- all highly recommended expository reading for the present moment:
+Books that I am reading, rereading, or thinking about now --- all highly recommended expository material to understand the historical context and the age-old conflicts of the present moment:

 * Zadie Smith, Dead and Alive.
 * Salmon Rushdie, Languages of Truth.